 Hampton Township Ruins

-Slightly out of Burra a whole little township grew, designed on a typical English village.
-Everything flourish here until a dwindling population meant that houses were being left vacant.
-A law at the time said that if the roof was left on then the council rates still had to be paid, so mostly the roof was removed.
+Slightly out of Burra a whole little township grew, designed as a typical English village.
+Everything flourished here until a dwindling population meant that houses were being left vacant.
+A local law at the time said that if the roof was left on then the council rates still had to be paid, so, in most cases, as people left the houses the roof was removed.
 This has hastened the decay of the township and now there is little to see apart from low stone walls.
 The last residents of the town left it in the 1960s when it was deemed too far away from the main part of Burra.

 Burra Smelting Works Paddock